gia-bartlett/Business-Analysis/BA.md

 ### 3. Succesful business change
 - BAs uncover the causes of business problems, identify issues to address and ensure suggested solutions align with the businesses needs.

+## The competencies of a Business Analyst

+- Some business analysts were previously experienced IT systems analysts and proved less comfortable considering the business requirements and the range of potential solutions that would meet the requirements.
+- Many business analysts have a business background and have a limited understanding of IT and how software is developed.
+While knowledge of the business is invaluable for business analysts, problems can occur where IT forms part of the business solution and the analyst has insufficient understanding of IT.
+This may cause communication difficulties with the developers and could result in failure to ensure that there is an integrated view of the business and IT system.
+**Therefore** an excellent BA has BOTH business knowledge and IT knowledge